yeasy/learning_pickleball/en/01_background.md

 ![Various types of Pickleballs](../_images/various-type-balls.png)

 The paddle of the Pickleball is like a large table tennis paddle without rubber, the sum of whose length and width cannot exceed 24 inches, where the length cannot exceed 17 inches.
-Usually the paddle has a length of 15.5 \~ 17 inches (39.37 \~ 43.18 cm) and a width of 7 \~ 8.25 inches (17.78 \~ 20.96 cm), and the handler length is 4~5.5 inches.
+Usually the paddle has a length of 15.5 \~ 17 inches (39.37 \~ 43.18 cm) and a width of 7 \~ 8.25 inches (17.78 \~ 20.96 cm), and the handle length is 4~5.5 inches.
 At first, the paddles were mostly made of wood, but later they were also made of new materials such as glass fiber and carbon fiber.
 The paddle is not very elastic and has a relatively smooth surface.
 Pickleball is very easy to play, but it takes a certain amount of time and energy to learn skills, improve physical fitness and master appropriate strategies to play well.

 ![Pickleball Paddles](../_images/pickleball-paddles.png)